CRSU-Apps/MetaInsight/inst/shiny/modules/rep_renv.md

 ### **Module:** ***Reproduce environment***

 **BACKGROUND**

 In order to ensure that an analysis is reproducible, it is necessary to record the exact versions of all software dependencies used in an analysis.
-This module allows you to download a list of all packages used by shinyscholar which can be used to restore those versions in the future.
+This module allows you to download a list of all packages used by MetaInsight which can be used to restore those versions in the future.

 **IMPLEMENTATION**

 The module uses `renv::snapshot()` to produce a `.lock` file which can passed to `renv::restore()` to reinstall the same package versions on your own machine.

 **REFERENCES**